-The Associate in Biology satisfies the General Education requirements of most baccalaureate institutions (four-year colleges and universities).
-Students who transfer with the Associate in Biology degree may be required to complete some additional requirements during their junior and senior years as required by individual institutions.
+The Associate of Arts in Biology degree satisfies the General Education requirements of most Washington baccalaureate institutions (four-year colleges and universities).
+Students who transfer with the Associate of Arts in Biology degree may be required to complete some additional requirements during their junior and senior years as required by individual institutions.
+Students should review the requirements at their intended transfer institution and work with a TCC advisor to plan their programs of study.